ericholscher/ericholscher.com/site/blog/drafts/google-book-sprint-2013.rst

 some were students,
 some were teachers,
 people ranged all across the spectrum of experience.
-You learned to respect where people were coming from with their thoughts.
+You learned to respect where people were coming, which might be very different from your background.

 Audience and Outcomes
 ~~~~~~~~~~~~~~~~~~~~~